cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-17-migration.md

     }, nil
 }
 ```

-It's short and sweet but hides a lot of computing work.
+It is short and sweet but hides a lot of computing work.
 Make sure to test it on large, real-world, datasets before creating a `Plan` and publishing an upgrade block height.

-And that, dear reader, is how you upgrade your blockchain in Cosmos SDK v0.42.
+And this is how you upgrade your blockchain in Cosmos SDK v0.42.